Mircea-s-classes/ai-hardware-project-proposal-computecollective/docs/Project_Proposal.md

 **Undergraduates:** Edge-AI, TinyML, or Neuromorphic platforms
 **Graduates:** open-source AI accelerators (Ztachip, VTA, Gemmini, VeriGOOD-ML, NVDLA) or any of the above

+We will use the NVIDIA Jetson, which is in the Edge AI category.
+We chose this because one team member has prior experience with it at his job.
+He also said they have good tutorials and documentation.

 ## 3. Problem Definition
 Describe the AI or hardware design problem you aim to address and its relevance to AI hardware (e.g., efficiency, latency, scalability).